ahmar20/wave300-openwrt/README.md

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; | &ensp; &ensp; + - - - - - - - - - 20/40 MHz bandwidth selection (?)\
 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp;+ - - - - - - - - - - - - - 11bgn or 11a (2.4GHz or 5GHz)\

-Copy all the files into `/lib/firmware`.

 #### Warning:
-This code was initially updated in the minimal way not to introduce any WiFi malfunctions but there still may be some bugs in the original code.
+This code was initially updated in the minimal way not to introduce any WiFi malfunctions but there still may be many bugs in the original code.
 Furthermore `rflib` was backported from the newer (3.5) version and there are also different versions of the firmware which may be incompatible with each other at some stage.
 The driver does not support rfkill interface (not sure if at the moment or permanently).\
 Use this driver only if you absolutely know what you are doing.
 A misuse can lead to jamming the 2.4 and 5 GHz bands.\
 You are using the driver at your own risk!
-It is your responsibility to doublecheck the correct country setting before every use.
+It is your responsibility to double-check the correct country settings before every use.
 You should also, probably, limit TX power not to cause any interference.

 ## RF Library (rflib)
 The rflib library seems to be distributed separated from the driver itself.
 The driver can either statically link the distributed `mtlk_rflib.a` library or just use copied rflib sources.
 The kernel modules from multiple routers use version 3.4 of the driver licensed under GPL, but the source codes for v3.4 rflib are yet to be found.
 Even worse, the distributed `mtlk_rflib.a` is precompiled for non WAVE300 devices.
 For these reasons we need to backport the rflib sources from version 3.5 (sort of an obsoleted dead branch of development).\
 The WAVE300 is not officially supported in v3.5 (and after WAVE300 devices have 5.x branch), but the support is still not removed.
 The sane assumption is the rflib part didn't change too much.
-I've disassembled the archive files from v3.4 and compared few percents of the code with v3.5 and it confirms it.
+I've (Peter Cvek) disassembled the archive files from v3.4 and compared few percents of the code with v3.5 and it confirms it.

 The v3.5 rflib source code `lq-wave-300-03.05.00.00.53.a2676e338c1e.rflib.wls.src.tar.bz2` can be obtained from [this](https://repo.or.cz/wave300_rflib.git) repo and all the complete source can be obtained from: [Google Drive](https://drive.google.com/file/d/1Bozk1Cc8fB-FMgkxegyaSIBxru08bwJv/view) (1Gb size).